ldeso/hugo-flex/README.md

     - bar.js
 ```

-The paths are relative to the project working directory.
+The paths are relative to the assets directory.

 ### Dynamically Embedded